Anglo-French War (1778–1783): Caribbean, 1781–1783

 The British ships by this time had hulls which had gone through a process known as copper sheathing; found to be a practicable means of protecting them from marine growth and fouling as well as salt water corrosion.
 The result of this was that their speed and sailing performance as a whole in good wind improved dramatically.

 Between 9 April 1782 and 12 April 1782 a British fleet under Admiral George Brydges Rodney engaged and defeated a French fleet under the Comte de Grasse at the battle of the Saintes.
 French losses were huge; nearly 8,000 to 9,000 men killed wounded or captured and lost five ships of the line, four of which were captured.
 French and Spanish plans for an invasion of Jamaica were thus cancelled.
 The British fleet made its way to Jamaica, from where Rodney ordered Hood to seek out any disabled or damaged French ships that had escaped the battle.
-Hood's division of thirteen ships set out towards toward San Domingo, and while travelling through the Mona Passage, came across and captured a number of French ships which had become separated before the battle of the Saintes and were on their way to Cap-Français.
+Hood's division of thirteen ships set out towards San Domingo, and while travelling through the Mona Passage, came across and captured a number of French ships which had become separated before the battle of the Saintes and were on their way to Cap-Français.

 News of the battle reached France in June and was met with despair.
 The defeat along with the loss of the Ville de Paris was a devastating blow to French King Louis XVI.
 The navy minister the Marquis de Castries greeted the news as 'a grim disaster'.
 The Comte De Vergennes felt undermined in the confidence of the French navy.

 By the end of 1782 the French had been on defensive in the Caribbean, which signalled a stalemate of the seas.
 Nevertheless, the Royal navy was able to conduct a blockade off Cap Francois and Fort Royal as well as keeping a watch off Havana.
 At the same time British frigates were battling both Spanish and French privateers.